Dance Plus season 6

-Dance Plus 6 is the sixth season of reality show Dance Plus that premiered on 14 September 2021 on Disney+ Hotstar and streamed weekdays until 15 October 2021.
+Dance Plus 6 is the sixth season of reality show tag line haar ko Jeet lo Dance Plus that premiered on 14 September 2021 on Disney+ Hotstar and streamed weekdays until 15 October 2021.
 It later premiered on Star Plus on 31 October 2021 and aired Every Sunday Night until 16 January 2022.
 It is produced by Urban Brew Studios in association with Frames Productions.

 This season is judged by Remo D'Souza, its captains were Salman Yusuff Khan, Punit Pathak and Shakti Mohan, and it was hosted by Raghav Juyal.

 Super judge and captains

 Remo D'Souza, the super judge, is an Indian dancer, choreographer, actor and film director.